Retirement Village Residents Association of New Zealand

 CFFC commissioned Mobius Research and Strategy Ltd for this report.

 The effectiveness of supervision by Statutory Supervisors has become a major concern and may adversely affect the interests of residents in the future.
-The industry landscape is changing as many villages now have fixed fees or CPI linked fees which result in operators being responsible for all operational costs and maintenance and residents become more complacent.
-The sub-committee presented a response to MBIE and the Retirement Commission.
+The industry landscape is changing as many villages now have fixed fees or CPI linked fees which result in operators being responsible for all operational costs and maintenance so residents become more complacent.
+The sub-committee has presented a response to the Financial Markets Authority, which licenses the Statutory Supervisors, to the MBIE and the Retirement Commission.

 if you would like to talk about any matter concerningWe are interested in hearing your views.